lenkan/rx-workshop/README.md

    Push "searching for '<search input>'" just before and "search for '<search input>' done" just after.
 To push the first message, add a second observer to the search input observable by calling "map" on the search input observable a second time.
    Your map should transform the search input to a status message.
 Now connect the resulting observable to the status observer.
-   The second status message can be produced in a very similar way by hooking into the pipeline just before the result is pushed to the client.
+   The second status message can be produced in a very similar way by hooking into the appropriate observable just before the result is pushed to the client.
+   Add a delay of 300ms to the mock search results to see the effects.
 6. Preparation for a real search.
-Instead of producing the mock list with a simple max in excercise 4, simulate a potential delay by wrapping the list in an observable.
+Instead of producing the mock list with a simple map in excercise 4, simulate a potential delay by wrapping the list in an observable.
 To do this, make a method with the signature `Observable<List<URI>> search(String searchTerm)`.
 Use `Observable.from` to construct an observable from your mock list and return it from the method.
 Now try to hook a call to this new method into the chain where the old `map` call is.
 On you first try, you most likely end up